How is the Duration and Amount of Alimony Determined?

 By Peter Van Aulen, Esq.Are There Alimony Guidelines?

-The New Jersey Alimony statute contains thirteen factors that Courts use in determining the amount and duration of alimony:
+The New Jersey Alimony statute lists out a number of factors that family law courts must use in calculating both the amount and duration of alimony:

-- The actual need of one party and ability of the other party to pay.
+- The needs of one party, combined with the actual ability of the other party to financially meet those needs.

-- The length of the marriage or civil union.
+- The duration of the marital relationship or civil partnership.

-- The parties’ standard of living established during the marriage or civil union and whether each party can maintain a reasonably comparable standard of living.
+- The parties’ standard of living which they helped to establish during the relationship and the ability of each party to financially achieve a reasonably similar standard of living.

 - A parties’ parental responsibilities.

-- Any investment income available to either party from any assets held by them.
+- Whether investment income can be derived from any assets held by each party;

 The application of the above factors is very fact sensitive.
 Usually, the two most important factors are the length of the marriage and the difference of income.
 However, depending on the facts of the case other factors could gain equal or more significance.
 Determining the amount and duration of alimony can be complex.
 This is why you need an experienced New Jersey Divorce Lawyer who understands how to apply the current law to your situation and advocate your case.
-Call Peter Van Aulen at (201) 845-7400 today for a free consultation.
+Call Peter Van Aulen at 201-845-7400 today for a free comprehensive in office consultation.